elhombrej/CandyShopFinal/README.md

 ## Groupal project for university using Java and Java Swing

-- Download repository to test CandyShop.jar executable
+- Download CandyShop.jar to test the executable.